hughperkins/howto-jenkins-ssl/letsencrypt.md

 Given:
 - you've generated `cert.pem` and `privkey.pem` in `/etc/letsencrypt/live/jenkins.mydomain.com`
-- you are in the directory with jenkins.war present
+- you are in the directory containing `jenkins.war`

 When you do:
 ```